SSkimmd/ICMS/README.md

 # ICMS
 ICMS Is a set of applications used to build and debug IoT devices.
 # Installation
-There are two ways of installing ICMS.
+There are two ways of installing and using ICMS.
 # Docker
 A Docker-Compose file can be found in the root directory of the application.\
 Using the following commands the application can be built and run using the docker desktop app: